comses-education/github-starter-course/README.md

 When a repository is created on GitHub.com (i.e., you click on the "New" button from your GitHub dashboard or the "Repositories" tab in your GitHub profile), it’s stored remotely in the cloud ☁️.
 You can **clone this repository** to create a local copy on your computer and then use Git to keep the two repositories synced.

 This makes it easier to work on new features, fix bugs, and push larger commits that affect lots of files.
-When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor as opposed to the GitHub UI to edit and modify these files (or a programming platform application like NetLogo).
+When you **clone a repository**, downloading it to your local computer, you can use your favorite text editor instead of the GitHub UI to edit and modify these files.
+Some popular text editors include [VS Code](https://code.visualstudio.com/), [Atom](https://atom.io/) or in our case, programming platforms like NetLogo.

 Cloning a repository also pulls all the repository data that GitHub has at that point in time, including all versions of every file and folder for the project.
-This means you can switch to any version that was stored on GitHub at any point.
+This means you can switch to any version that was stored in Git at any point.

+It's very important to keep in mind the difference between **local** and **remote** repositories.
+Your **local** repositories are the ones you are directly interacting with, and your **remote** repositories are typically the ones on the cloud, e.g., GitHub.com or GitLab.com or bitbucket.org.

 To learn more about cloning, read ["Cloning a Repository"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).